 BCA Section J Report

-A BCA Section J Report is the method that majority of local government area councils in Australia consider adequate for a development application to demonstrate energy efficiency compliance with the BCA.
+A BCA Section J Report is the document that all local government area councils in Australia consider adequate for a development application to demonstrate compliance with energy efficiency requirements of the Building Code of Australia.
 To compile a BCA Section J report an experienced building energy efficiency consultant must study the design of the proposed development and address the findings of the design based on the energy efficiency requirements of the deemed to satisfy provisions in a professional report.

 A BCA Section J Report is one of the documents which is normally being asked by Australian local government area councils at Construction Certificate or CC stage for non residential buildings.
 If you have being asked to provide a BCA Section J report then you need to engage the services of an experienced and qualified energy efficiency consultant to provide you with the BCA Section J Report in a suitable format to ascertain successful council approval for the CC stage.